cycle263/create-kry-umi/README.md

 ## Boilerplates

 * `ant-design-pro` - Create project with a layout-only ant-design-pro boilerplate, use together with umi block.
+* `kry-mobile` - Create kry mobile project with a layout-only ant-design-pro boilerplate, use together with kry umi block.
-* `kry-pro` - Create kry project with a layout-only ant-design-pro boilerplate, use together with kryumi block.
+* `kry-pro` - Create kry project with a layout-only ant-design-pro boilerplate, use together with kry umi block.
 * `app ` - Create project with a simple boilerplate, support typescript.
 * `block ` - Create a umi block.
 * `library ` - Create a library with umi.